What is a bank failure?

 When banks close, the FDIC takes over the day-to-day operations.
 For bank customers, it should be business as usual.

 There is generally no reason to run to the bank and try to withdraw all your money.

 The FDIC will take care of everything, In many cases, your bank will simply be taken over by another bank.

 If a bank closes, what happens to my money?

 Most banks in the U.S. are FDIC-insured.
 This means you should be able to recover your bank deposits that are within the limit.

 If you’re holding over $250,000 in one bank and have different types of accounts (e.g., retirement, savings, checking), check the FDIC limits for each.
 If you exceed any of the limits, consider splitting it up among different banks to ensure coverage.

-There are some investment products, like mutual funds, that the FDIC does not cover.
-So make sure you also check what accounts are not covered.
+There are some investment products, like mutual funds and crypto assets, that the FDIC does not cover.
+Be sure to check the FDIC site for a complete list of products not covered.

 In most cases, you shouldn’t have anything to worry about.